getyoti/yoti-wordpress/README.md

 ## Allowing new registrations

-`Only allow existing Wordpress users to link their Yoti account` - This setting allows a new user to Register and Log in by using thier Yoti.
+`Only allow existing Wordpress users to link their Yoti account` - This setting allows a new user to Register and Log in by using their Yoti.
 A new user who registeres this way will be set to the `Subscriber` role in WordPress.
-If left disabled, if a new user tries to scan the Yoti QR code, they will be redirected back to the login page with an error message displayed.
+If enabled, when a new user tries to scan the Yoti QR code, they will be redirected back to the login page with an error message displayed.

 `Attempt to link Yoti email address with Wordpress account for first time users` - This setting enables linking a Yoti account to a WordPress user if the email from both platforms is identical.